SpencerDedrick/SpencerDedrick/README.md

 - :telescope: I'm working on my first fullstack project that I hope to share with the world very soon.

-- :seedling: I'm currently exploring and learning Node.js
+- :seedling: I'm currently exploring and learning Node.js and Express

 - :zap: In my free time, I like to read, learn, cook (and eat), and serve in my community